cybertec-postgresql/pg_squeeze/README.md

 # Ad-hoc processing for any table

-It's also possible to `squeeze` tables manually without registering, skipping any time and bloat checks.
+It's also possible to squeeze tables manually without registering (i.e. inserting the corresponding record into `squeeze.tables`), and without prior checking of the actual bloat.

 Function signature: